ros-gbp/opencv3-release/doc/py_tutorials/py_setup/py_setup_in_fedora/py_setup_in_fedora.markdown

 contain much better support.
 Also, there may be chance of problems with camera support, video playback etc depending upon the drivers, ffmpeg, gstreamer packages present etc.

-So my personnel preference is next method, i.e. compiling from source.
-Also at some point of time, if you want to contribute to OpenCV, you will need this.
+So my personal preference is next method, i.e. compiling from source.
+Also at some point in time, if you want to contribute to OpenCV, you will need this.

 Installing OpenCV from source